World tracking & Rotation tracking

 There are two ways of displaying scenes of this type: content anchored to the surface the so called World tracking, or floating content (rotation tracking) that is fixed using the phone's gyroscope.
 Anchored content allows us to visualize a scene as if it were fixed to our environment: a table, a wall, the floor.
 While floating content allows us to place elements around the user.
 Here we will see the differences and how we can use each of these modes in Onirix.

-Surface Tracking allows to detect horizontal planes in your environment, and place any type of content on them, which remains fixed throughout the augmented reality experience.
+World Tracking allows to detect horizontal planes in your environment, and place any type of content on them, which remains fixed throughout the augmented reality experience.

 When you create a scene in Onirix from scratch, the default mode is World Tracking, also known as SLAM (simultaneous location and mapping).
 World-tracking offers a full 360-degree range of freedom, allowing you to move, rotate, and explore the AR content from any angle or perspective.